Thursday, January 14, 2021

 Combat is a bit more action-oriented than in the Dragon Age series; you have active dodge and parry.
 The latter I probably should have used more as you can parry even maybe unexpected type of attacks, such as huge monster swipes.
 Perfect parry (that leads to a riposte with increased damage) also has a rather large window.
 There is also tactical pause which I occasionally had to resort to, sometimes because I couldn't remember what skills I had in the action bar.
 It's too hard to tell from the icons; they should be more distinct, use different colors at least.
 Definitely one area for Spiders to improve upon.
 Do they have a color-blind GUI designer like Obsidian Entertainment or something?

 One piece of advice that I would give my past self before playing GreedFall is to not explore every map on your own.
 Instead just follow quest markers and only explore the immediate vicinity on that route.
-That way you will still eventually visit every area but avoid needlessly fighting respawned enemies.
+That way you will still eventually visit every area without needlessly fighting respawned enemies.
 There are only so many enemy types and battling them will get old by the end.
 Better delay that inevitability as long as possible.

 More money available to spend on development would have probably helped with things like varied environments and locations.
 Like how all of the three nations' governmental buildings in the game are the exact same one -- a detail a tad too hard to ignore.
 Some quests are also begging for cutscenes instead of having stuff happening off screen.
 More effort could've been taken on revising subtitles too -- there are multiple typos and errors in them throughout the game.
 And many random voice lines in dialogues refer to Lady De Sardet as man.